 It seems that a week never goes by without getting an advertisement from someone or another who claims to be a computer simulation expert.
 Not all computer simulation "experts" are indeed experts.
-Computer simulation costs several thousand dollars and extreme care must be taken.
-Jurors are aware of the manipulations which can be accomplished through the use of computer animations.
-When using this kind of demonstrative evidence be sure that a good projection system is available and in working order.
+Computer simulation generally costs more than ten thousand dollars and extreme care must be taken to use it wisely.
+Before selecting an expert in this area, one should request references from prior cases where the expert's work was held admissible.
+Credibility is paramount as opposing counsel and jurors are aware of the manipulations that can be accomplished through the use of computer animations.
+Finally, when using this kind of demonstrative evidence be sure that a good projection system is available and in working order; the effectiveness of a computer animation, no matter how fair and accurate, may be reduced entirely if you cannot present it in a technically sound manner.